ktakashi/sagittarius-xsd/README.md

 * document.
 * more test.
 * cover whole XSD specification.
+* after 0.5.0, use direct sub class for marshall

 Since I didn't write API document yet so for users who want't to try this, please see `test.scm`, you will find how to use.